hsgroves/cs290info/lessons/week3.md

 ##Routes & Views
 To see the routes (`URL -> Ruby function` mappings) for your app, run: `bundle exec rake routes`.

-##Tracking your project on Github
-Have your Github username and password handy.

-In order to view your files & commits on Github, you have to configure git to store your files on Github's server.
-[Github's own article](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/) on how to do so is by far the best explanation of how to do this, and what we're following in class.